sun-yixiao/sun-yixiao.github.io/teaching.md

 **Social Media Data Sampling and Crawling**

 - **Random Digit Search (RDS)**: Following the approach of Zhu et al. [(2011)](https://doi.org/10.1177/0894439310382512), an estimation is made for the actual user population of NetEase Cloud Music. -> [_music163_RDS.ipynb_](https://github.com/sun-yixiao/teaching/blob/main/music163_RDS.ipynb)

+#### **Other Resources to Share**

+---

+Outside of my work as a teaching assistant, I will periodically share methodological insights I've acquired during my research.
+My aim is to actively engage with other individuals interested in computational social science and quantitative research.
+Below are some items that may be useful:

+- Using R language to conduct [Bootstrapping method](https://github.com/sun-yixiao/teaching/discussions/2)
+- Performing ANOVA analysis to calculate [effect size](https://github.com/sun-yixiao/teaching/discussions/3) on panel data across multiple time points using R language